-We have been lucky to help people from a wide range of backgrounds and organisations.
+We have helped people from a wide range of backgrounds.

 Kilkea Castle (luxury hospitality, Ireland)